-Timeframe: Years 1-2 Responsible Party: Select Board and Affordable Housing Trust
+Responsible Party: Board of Selectmen and Affordable Housing Trust

 Background: Most localities that are interested in promoting affordable housing focus initially on Townowned property, conveying the property at some discounted or nominal value to a builder/developer that has been selected by a local Town committee (through a Request for Proposals process) to undertake the development.
 Because of the high costs of real estate, this commitment of property represents a significant project subsidy that contributes to project affordability.